 1993 – Jean Carrus is elected Guild president; soprano Jessica Siena wins First Place in the Vocal Competition.

-1994 – San Bernardino Civic Light Opera stages West Side Story and Ruth Ann Swenson stars in an Opera Pacific production of Lucia; Lilli Joseph is elected Guild president and creates a partnership with McCallum Theatre director Nancy Dolensek; the first annual Viennese Ball is a huge success at the Ritz Carlton.
+1994 – San Bernardino Civic Light Opera stages West Side Story and Ruth Ann Swenson stars in an Opera Pacific production of Lucia; Lilli Joseph is elected Guild president and creates a partnership with McCallum Theatre director Nancy Dolensek; the first annual Viennese Ball chaired by Alex Haimes is held on New Year’s Eve with excerpts from Strauss’ Die Fledermaus sung by Natalie Limonick and the Los Angeles Ensemble Singers.

 1995 – Allegro members are treated to a cocktail party at the Ritz Carlton at which each Allegro member receives a free ticket to the Cicilia Bartoli concert at the McCallum; members enjoy an Appreciation Party featuring singers Howard Keel and Roberta Linn, composer/pianist Ted Grouya and entertainer Marie Wolpert; soprano Robin Follman wins First Place in the Vocal Competition.